 - e.
-Prince George's County Fire/EMS Department-The Planning Board adopts, herein by reference, a memorandum dated an email dated May 28, 2020 (Reilly to Hurlbutt), in which the Fire/EMS Department offered comments, relative to hydrant and fire department connection locations, that have been provided to the applicant.
+Prince George's County Fire/EMS Department-In an email dated May 28, 2020 (Reilly to Hurlbutt), the Fire/EMS Department offered comments, relative to hydrant and fire department connection locations, that have been provided to the applicant.
 These comments will be addressed through a separate permitting process. - f.
-Prince George's County Department of Permitting, Inspections and Enforcement (DPIE)-The Planning Board adopts, herein by reference, a memorandum dated a memorandum dated June 19, 2020 (Giles to Hurlbutt), in which DPIE provided comments relating to a traffic signal warrant study, stormwater, and right-of-way improvements.
-The comments will be addressed through their separate permitting process.

-- g.
-Prince George's County Police Department-The Police Department did not offer comments on the subject application. - h.
-Prince George's County Health Department-The Health Department did not offer comments on the subject application. - i.
-Maryland State Highway Association (SHA) SHA did not offer comments on the subject application. - j.
-City of Hyattsville-The Planning Board adopts, herein by reference, a memorandum dated a letter dated June 8, 2020 (Hollingsworth to Hewlett), in which the City of Hyattsville offered numerous comments on the subject application that are summarized, as follows:
+Prince George's County Department of Permitting, Inspections and Enforcement (DPIE)-In a memorandum dated June 19, 2020 (Giles to Hurlbutt), DPIE provided comments relating to a traffic signal warrant study, stormwater, and right-of-way improvements.
+The comments will be addressed through their separate permitting process. - g.
+Prince George's County Police Department-At the time of the writing of this technical staff report, the Police Department did not offer comments on the subject application. - h.
+Prince George's County Health Department-At the time of the writing of this technical staff report, the Health Department did not offer comments on the subject application. - i.
+Maryland State Highway Association (SHA)-At the time of the writing of this technical staff report, SHA did not offer comments on the subject application. - j.
+City of Hyattsville-In a letter dated June 8, 2020 (Hollingsworth to Hewlett), the City of Hyattsville offered numerous comments on the subject application that are summarized, as follows: